codewithhades/spring-boot-profiles/README.md

 ## How to configure Spring Boot profiles

-If not specified Spring Boot will start with a _default_ profile but you can this by passing a new profile (or profiles) upon starting the application with java
+If not specified Spring Boot will start with a _default_ profile but you can override this by passing a new profile (or profiles) upon starting the application with java

 ````bash
 java -jar target/spring-boot-profiles.jar --spring.profiles.active=local